matrix-org/sytest/docker/README.md

 Once pulled from Docker Hub, the container can be run on a Synapse checkout:

 ```
-$ docker run --rm -it -v /path/to/synapse\:/src -v /path/to/where/you/want/logs\:/logs matrixdotorg/sytest-synapsepy2
+docker run --rm -it -v /path/to/synapse\:/src -v /path/to/where/you/want/logs\:/logs matrixdotorg/sytest-synapsepy2
 ```

 This will run on the same branch in SyTest as the Synapse checkout, if possible, but will fall back to using develop.

-If you want to use an existing checkout of SyTest, mount it to `/test` inside the container by adding `-v /path/to/sytest\:/test` to the docker command (note that this will be written to).
+If you want to use an existing checkout of SyTest, mount it to `/sytest` inside the container by adding `-v /path/to/sytest\:/sytest` to the docker command.

 If you want to test against a PostgreSQL database, pass `-e POSTGRES=1` to the docker command.